hoplon/demos/castra-simple/README.md

 # castra-simple

-A Hoplon demo that shows a simple castra example.
+A [Hoplon][2] demo that shows a simple castra example.
 It shows a Hello World! with random numbers that are generated on the server and transmited to the client.

 ## Dependencies

 - java 1.7+
 - [boot][1]
-- [leiningen][2]

 ## Usage